exosite-labs/pyonep/README.md

 API library with python bindings to the Exosite One Platform API.
 The API is exposed over HTTP in a JSON RPC style interface.

-Recommended with python 2.6 or later.
+Supports python 2.5 through 2.7

 License is BSD, Copyright 2011, Exosite LLC (see LICENSE file)